-Sam Bee Unmercifully Roasted Trump At Her “Not the White House Correspondents Dinner”
+Sam Bee Unmercifully Roasted Trump At Her “Not The White House Correspondents’ Dinner”

 “I’ve had people say, ‘I hate [Full Frontal] but I’ll talk to you,’” says correspondent Mike Rubens.
 “Obviously, we’ve focused a lot more on Trump, but when we can, we try to take shots at everyone–we try to cover different perspectives.”

-“I think Sam is really likable,” says correspondent and co-producer Allana Harkin.
+“I think Sam is really likable,” says correspondent and coproducer Allana Harkin.
 “Even though she might be saying something that’s really harsh, you’re like, ‘goddammit, I still like this a lot.’”

-The most impactful moments of Not the White House Correspondents’ Dinner came from Bee and her team’s very active imaginations that dreamed up alternative worlds where Bee roasted Presidents Woodrow Wilson, Ronald Regan, and Bill Clinton; and delivered an impassioned monologue in present day where “Hillary Clinton [was] sworn in as president.
-The Patriots lost the Super Bowl.
-Lemonade won album of the year and every print of La La Land spontaneously combusted.”
+The most impactful moments of the Not the White House Correspondents’ Dinner came from Bee and her team’s very active imaginations that dreamed up alternative worlds where Bee roasted Presidents Woodrow Wilson, Ronald Regan, and Bill Clinton; and delivered an impassioned monologue in present day where “Hillary Clinton [was] sworn in as president, the Patriots lost the Super Bowl, Lemonade won album of the year, and every print of La La Land spontaneously combusted.”

 However, the highlight of the night easily came from surprise guest Will Ferrell, who took the stage as his famous caricature of former President George W. Bush.
-Ferrell brilliantly contrasted what seemed like unheard of vitriol people had for Bush at the the time with the utter chaos Trump has brought about.
+Ferrell brilliantly contrasted what seemed like unheard vitriol that people had for Bush at the time with the utter chaos Trump has brought about.

 “History’s proved to be kinder to me than many of you thought it would.
 I was considered the worst president of all time–that has changed,” Ferrell said as Bush.
 “I needed eight years, a catastrophic flood, a war built on a lie, an economic disaster–the new guy needed 100 days.
 He’s now widely considered the worst president of all time–I come in second.
 I’m fine by that–no one remembers second place.”